AMWA-TV/bcp-005-02/docs/NMOS-With-IPMX-HKEP.md

 ### Activation

-A Controller MAY activate and configure a Receiver's HDCP encryption and the HKEP protocol using the SDP transport file from a Sender that includes `hkep` attributes.
-A Controller MUST use an SDP transport file to configure `hkep` parameters of a stream.
+A Controller MAY activate a Receiver and configure the HDCP encryption and the HKEP protocol using the SDP transport file from a Sender that includes `hkep` attributes.
+A Controller MUST use an SDP transport file to provide the `hkep` parameters of a stream to the Receiver.

 > Note: The `hkep` parameters are only available in an SDP transport file.
 There is not equivalent transport parameters.